Feliĉan Zamenhofan Tagon

 Here’s a cute little Esperanto bot conversation I created for you.
 You’ll be the guy with the awesome barbo (beard).
 Look at the English translation to see what you need to say, and use the buttons below to say it in Esperanto.
 Once you’ve entered your part correctly, expect a response!

 So there you go.
-Now you know a little more about Esperanto, and why this particular day of the year is known as Esperanto Day.
+Now you know a little more about Esperanto, and why this particular day of the year is known as Zamenhof Day.

 Imagine your interest was asked to describe itself in one word.
 If you think it might use the word ‘piqued’, read on for a few pointers to get started learning.

-For me personally, Esperanto has been a hugely rewarding endevaour, and it’s now something I value far beyond its initial attraction as an interesting idea.
+For me personally, Esperanto has been a hugely rewarding experience, and it’s now something I value far beyond its initial attraction as an interesting idea.

 If you do begin learning or playing with Esperanto, I wish you bonŝancon (good luck), and please feel free to reach out if you’d like any more pointers or have any questions.